jjallaire/draftpod/src/components/guide/articles/faq.md

 - [Magic Community Set Reviews](https://www.mtgcommunityreview.com/) provides an aggregation of full set ratings done by community members.

-#### This website is provided as a free service.
-Will it always be free?

-Yes, the site is free and will always remain so.
-We won't ever show adds, sell or share personal information, or charge a subscription fee of any kind.
-In addition, the source code for the site is available under an open-source license at <https://github.com/jjallaire/draftpod>.

-The site was created by a group of software engineers that love to play Magic and even more so love to draft.
-After trying various forms of 2 and 3 player draft (Winston Draft, etc.) and feeling like they were nowhere even close to "real" drafts, we wanted to find a better way.
-We built this as a way of solving the problem of [drafting in small numbers](http://theendgamesblog.com/?p=5138) for ourselves, and hope that the rest of the Magic community also finds it useful.

 #### How do draft bots decide which cards to pick?